Marketing Trends All Movers Need to Master in 2019

 Shorter URLs: The shorter the better.
 Put bluntly, the easier it is for a human to read, the easier it is for a search engine to read.

 Https vs. http: Https is basically a secure version of http.
 It was developed to help safeguard information-sensitive transactions.
-So if sensitive information is being exchanged on your website, opt for https.
+That said, whether sensitive information is being exchanged on your website or not, always opt for https.

 Other people visiting your site.
 Traffic!
 Yes, you're doing all of the above to gain traffic, but once you have that traffic, Google will see that people are visiting your site and will reward you by increasing your domain authority.